dgoldsb/go-spotify-go/README.md

 ## TO DO

+- Use a similarity metric (song metadata) instead of only weighing using popularity, now the jumps can still be pretty radical
+- Add a "direction", e.g. higher BPM, most dis-similar yet still related artist
 - Making a PIP-installable command line tool would be neat
-- Use a similarity metric (song metadata) instead of only weighing using popularity
-- Select from the pool of artist x songs, not artist then song
-- Write my own client, that returns dataclasses?
-- Add a "direction", e.g. higher BPM, most dis-similar yet still related artist
 - Filter on correct market availability